Skip to main content

 The evidence for contamination

-• Suspicious accuracy patterns: Some models show near-perfect accuracy on widely-circulated problems but significantly lower accuracy on obscure problems of the same difficulty level — a classic contamination fingerprint.
+• Suspicious accuracy patterns: Some models show near-perfect accuracy on widely-circulated problems but significantly lower accuracy on obscure problems of the same difficulty — a classic contamination fingerprint.

 Current scores